The General Ocean Turbulence model is both a state-of-the-art turbulence library for flows in natural waters and a 1D water column model.

 To convert an existing namelist based configuration use this command: gotm –read_nml_files –save_yaml gotm.yaml

 The code is presently in a private BB development Gitlab repository.
-When feature complete the code will be moved to a public branch of the main GOTM Github repository.
+When feature complete the code will be moved to a public branch of the main GOTM Github repository for discussion and testing.

 Presently output.yaml has not been merged with gotm.yaml - if it will depends on some further workflow experiences.